Invest in Italy

 - ACE – extra tax deduction on the new equity invested

-- Sabatini – a contribution on the interest paid to finance new investments
+- Sabatini – a contribution to the interest paid to finance new investments

 Where to Invest